mrkcee/asahi-opensuse/README.md

 ## Current State

-I am currently running openSUSE Tumbleweed on an Apple Macbook Air M1 (2020).
+I am currently running openSUSE Tumbleweed on an Apple Macbook Air M1 (2020) as of May 2025.

 ![openSUSE Tumbleweed on MBA M1](./images/asahi-tumbleweed-mba-m1.png)